diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ```
 ![CMD choco install ruby -y](/assets/img/win5.png)

-If you don't see any errors, all we need to do is refresh the console.
+If you don’t see any errors, all we need to do is refresh the console.

 ### Refreshing the console

-There are two ways to refresh the console, the common and the lazy (or smart) way.
+There are two ways to refresh the console, the usual and the lazy (or smart) way.

-The common way all you need to do is just simply close and re-open you command prompt.
+The usual way all you need to do is just simply close and re-open you command prompt.

 Now for the lazy **"smart"** way you can just simply.
 ```bash